Dietary biology of the Eurasian eagle-owl: Interspecies predatory relationships

 The Eurasian eagle-owl is a very formidable bird of prey but its diet broadly overlaps with other European owls.
 All species of owl in the European and northern Asian regions hunt rodents, as does the eagle-owl, and in many the very same microtine rodents such as voles and lemmings will be favored.
 Even the 58.5 g Eurasian pygmy owl (Glaucidium passerinum), at a whooping one-fortieth of the weight of an eagle-owl, will take much the same rodent prey as eagle-owls in adjacent habitats.
 The only European owls to favor non-rodent prey are the 92 g European scops owl (Otus scops) and 169 g little owl (Athene noctua), both of which most regularly consume invertebrates.
 However, little owls also take rodents and small mammals, especially in the winter months (while scops owl migrate to Africa for the winter).
 The European owls with the most similar diets to eagle-owls are 475 g tawny (Strix aluco) and 785 g Ural owls (Strix uralensis), although both are considerably smaller and less powerful and more specialized to hunt in wooded environments.
 These two Strix species are highly territorial and sedentary like the eagle-owl and capable of taking a broad range of prey, including good numbers of birds and larger prey such as rabbits (for the tawny owl) and hares (for the Ural owl) of up to at least twice their own weight.
 Studies have indicated that even while selected similar prey species as the eagle-owl, smaller owls including the long-eared, tawny and Ural owls select smaller individual prey items, being more likely to take small, juveniles rather than optimal, large adults as does the eagle-owl.
-Similar rodent prey is also often taken by many diurnal birds of prey, especially buzzards, harriers and small falcons.
+Similar rodent prey is also often taken by many diurnal birds of prey, especially buzzards, harriers, eagles such as spotted eagles and small falcons.
 However, due its greater size and power than overlapping owls and smaller diurnal raptors, it generally takes more diverse and larger prey than most overlapping raptorial birds.